 - A public IP is not required on the Azure VM.

-Make sure the user has read access to both the VM, and the peered VNet.
-Additionally, check under IAM that the user has read access to following resources:
+- Ensure you have read access to both the target VM and the peered VNet.
+Additionally, check under IAM that you have read access to the following resources:

 - Reader role on the virtual machine.

 - Reader role on the NIC with private IP of the virtual machine.